Amarinder connived with Akalis & BJP to ruin Punjab: Channi

-Punjab Chief Minister Mr. Charanjit Singh Channi on Tuesday slammed the former Chief Minister Captain Amarinder for conniving with Akalis and Bharatiya Janata Party (BJP) to harm the interests of the state.
+Punjab Chief Minister Mr Charanjit Singh Channi on Tuesday accused the former Chief Minister Captain Amarinder of conniving with Akalis and Bharatiya Janata Party (BJP) to harm the interests of the state.

 Addressing a gathering at Banga (SBS Nagar), the CM said during his tenure Amarinder secured the interests of the Badal family and Modi by jeopardising the interests of Punjab.